publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395mm.md

 >              Subject to subparagraphs (B) and (C), each agreement to conduct a demonstration project under this section shall provide that if—

->                 “(i) the adjusted community rate, referred to in paragraph (2), for community nursing and ambulatory care covered under parts A and B of title XVIII of the Social Security Act \[parts A and B of this subchapter\] (as reduced for the actuarial value of the coinsurance and deductibles under those parts) for members enrolled under this section with the organization,
+>                 “(i) the adjusted community rate, referred to in paragraph (2), for community nursing and ambulatory care covered under parts A and B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq., 1395j et seq.\] (as reduced for the actuarial value of the coinsurance and deductibles under those parts) for members enrolled under this section with the organization,

 >                 is less than

 >                 “(ii) the average of the per capita rates of payment to be made under subsection (d)(1) at the beginning of the 12-month period (as determined on such basis as the Secretary determines appropriate) described in such subsection for members enrolled under this section with the organization,

->                 the eligible organization shall provide to such members the additional benefits described in section 1876(g)(3) of the Social Security Act \[subsec. (g)(3) of this section\] which are selected by the eligible organization and which the Secretary finds are at least equal in value to the difference between that average per capita payment and the adjusted community rate (as so reduced).
+>                 the eligible organization shall provide to such members the additional benefits described in section 1876(g)(3) of the Social Security Act \[[42 U.S.C.
+1395mm(g)(3)][/us/usc/t42/s1395mm/g/3]\] which are selected by the eligible organization and which the Secretary finds are at least equal in value to the difference between that average per capita payment and the adjusted community rate (as so reduced).

 >             “(B) Subparagraph (A) shall not apply with respect to any organization which elects to receive a lesser payment to the extent that there is no longer a difference between the average per capita payment and adjusted community rate (as so reduced).

->             “(C) An organization conducting a demonstration project under this section may provide (with the approval of the Secretary) that a part of the value of such additional benefits under subparagraph (A) be withheld and reserved by the Secretary as provided in section 1876(g)(5) of the Social Security Act \[subsec. (g)(5) of this section\].
+>             “(C) An organization conducting a demonstration project under this section may provide (with the approval of the Secretary) that a part of the value of such additional benefits under subparagraph (A) be withheld and reserved by the Secretary as provided in section 1876(g)(5) of the Social Security Act \[[42 U.S.C.
+1395mm(g)(5)][/us/usc/t42/s1395mm/g/5]\].

->         “(4) The provisions of paragraphs (3), (5), and (6) of section 1876(g) of the Social Security Act \[subsec. (g)(3), (5), and (6) of this section\] shall apply in the same manner to agreements under this section as they apply to risk-sharing contracts under section 1876 of such Act, and, for this purpose, any reference in such paragraphs to paragraph (2) is deemed a reference to paragraph (3) of this subsection.
+>         “(4) The provisions of paragraphs (3), (5), and (6) of section 1876(g) of the Social Security Act \[[42 U.S.C.
+1395mm(g)(3)][/us/usc/t42/s1395mm/g/3], (5), (6)\] shall apply in the same manner to agreements under this section as they apply to risk-sharing contracts under section 1876 of such Act, and, for this purpose, any reference in such paragraphs to paragraph (2) is deemed a reference to paragraph (3) of this subsection.

->         “(5) Section 1876(e)(4) of the Social Security Act \[subsec. (e)(4) of this section\] shall apply to eligible organizations under this section in the same manner as it applies to eligible organizations under section 1876 of such Act.
+>         “(5) Section 1876(e)(4) of the Social Security Act \[[42 U.S.C.
+1395mm(e)(4)][/us/usc/t42/s1395mm/e/4]\] shall apply to eligible organizations under this section in the same manner as it applies to eligible organizations under section 1876 of such Act.

 >     “(f) __Commencement and Duration of Projects.—__